 - 1. For best reception the location of the receiver should be visible to the operator at all times. - 2.
 The location selected should not be exposed to high levels of electric noise.
 Mounting the receiver next to an unshielded variable frequency drive may cause radio interference.
-Always locate the receiver as far away from variable frequency drives and electric motors as possible. - 3.
-Ensure the selected location has adequate space to accommodate the receiver.
-If an external antenna is used, to avoid the possibility of antenna damage always locate the receiver where the antenna is free from any obstructions. - When installing an external antenna make sure the MCX jack located on the decoder board inside the receiver is connected and jumper set to "EXT" position.
-See number 3 in Section 3.3.2 on page 17.
+Always locate the receiver as far away from variable frequency drives and electric motors as possible. - Ensure the selected location has adequate space to accommodate the receiver.
+If an external antenna is used, to avoid the possibility of antenna damage always locate the receiver where the antenna is free from any obstructions. - 4.
+When installing an external antenna make sure the MCX jack located on the decoder board inside the receiver is connected and jumper set to "EXT" position.
+See number 3 in Section 3.3.1.2 on page 23, Section 3.3.2.2 on page 26, Section 3.3.3.2 on page 29 and Section 3.3.4.2 on page 32.

 - 5. For better reception, make sure the receiver is in an upright position. - 6.
-Drill four holes for mounting bracket type 1 and two holes for mounting bracket type 2 on the control panel, wall or location where the receiver is to be installed. - 7.
+Drill four holes for mounting bracket type 1 option 1, one hole for bracket type 1 option 2, and two holes for mounting bracket type 2 on the control panel, wall or location where the receiver is to be installed. - 7.
 Make sure the screws, bolts or shock absorbers are tightened after installation. - 8.
 It is recommended to install suppressors on all contactors being driven by Flex relays.
-This is due to the possibility of voltage spike on the contactors.
+This is due to the possibility of voltage spikes on the contactors.